 Does the project/program operate along or within the 3-mile boundary of the corridor?
-Yes No 🗌 within the 3-line boundary of the corridor.
-110 If No, is the project/program regionally significant and does it the benefit Yes 🗌 No 🗌 ExpressLanes corridors?
-(Regional Significance is defined as those projects that are multi-jurisdictional, and/or included in, or consistent with, the Metro LRTP, Metro Countywide Sustainability Policy and Implementation Plan or other relevant sub-regional plans) 11 Explain how your project/program is regional corridor: IIy significant and how it benefits the
+Yes No 🗌 If No, is the project/program regionally significant and does it the benefit ExpressLanes corridors?
+Yes 🗌 No 🗌 (Regional Significance is defined as those projects that are multi-jurisdictional, and/or included in, or consistent with, the Metro LRTP, Metro Countywide Sustainability Policy and Implementation Plan or other relevant sub-regional plans) Explain how your project/program is regiona lly significant a nd how it hanafits the corridor: ny significant a nd now it benefits the